stubbles/stubbles-values/README.md

 For objects the actual class name will be returned.
 In case of resources the return value will be _resource[type_of_resource]_, e.g. _resource[stream]_.
 For all other types the result is call to PHP's native `gettype()` function.

+### `pattern($pattern)`

+_Available since release 7.1.0._

+Creates a pattern from regular expression which can be used to match other string values.

+The pattern uses preg_match() and checks if the value occurs exactly one time.
+Please make sure that the supplied regular expression contains correct delimiters, they will not be applied automatically.
+The matches() method throws a \RuntimeException in case the regular expression is invalid.